 Laila Shereen Sakr is a digital media artist and theorist known for creating the R-Shief media system and the cyborg data-body, VJ Um Amel.
 She is Assistant Professor of Film and Media Studies at UC Santa Barbara.

-Leading an innovative form of humanities-based inquiry that explores digital media through critically and theoretically informed collaborative design practices, UCSB Film and Media Studies Professors Laila Shereen Sakr and Alenda Chang established Wireframe digital media studio in 2017.
+Leading an innovative form of humanities-based inquiry that explores digital media through critically and theoretically informed collaborative design practices, UCSB Film and Media Studies Professors Laila Shereen Sakr and Alenda Chang established Wireframe Studio in 2017.

 See a full list of publications here

 “Ev-Ent-Anglement: Reflexively Extending Engagement By Way of Technology” (co-authored with Alex Juhasz) in Bodies of Information: Feminist Debates in Digital Humanities, Eds.
 Liz Losh and Jacqueline Wernimont, (in press, 2017).

 “On Developing a Teaching Module on Arab Social Media,” (co-authored with Kimberly Katz) in Cinema Journal Teaching Dossier: The Integration of Production and Theory/History in Cinema and Media Studies Courses, (2016).

 “From Archive to Analytics: Building Counter-Collections of Arabic Social Media,” Archival Dissonance: Contemporary Visual Culture and Knowledge Production.
 I.B.
 Tauris/Ibraaz, September 2015.